-The MS in Bioinformatics and Molecular Biochemistry is offered by the Graduate School of the Columbian College of Arts and Sciences at the Foggy Bottom campus in Washington District of Columbia.
-This educational program consists of two tracks a Biochemistry track and a Bioinformatics track.
-The program provides schedule flexibility (classes are held in the late afternoons and evenings), options to choose between a thesis or non-thesis tracks and between a 1-year or a 2-year program.
-In light of the COVID-19 pandemic caused by SARS-CoV-2 the Bioinformatics Track provides an excellent opportunity to learn skills that are becoming increasingly important in biomedical research.
+The MS in Bioinformatics and Molecular Biochemistry is offered by the Graduate School of the Columbian College of Arts and Sciences at the Foggy Bottom campus in Washington, District of Columbia, U.S.A.
+The program provides schedule flexibility (classes are held in the late afternoons and evenings), options to choose between a thesis or non-thesis track and between a 1-year or a 2-year program.
+The program offers an excellent opportunity to learn skills that are becoming increasingly important in biomedical research.
 Students will be encouraged to interact with department faculty who are creating bioinformatics research opportunities that can be pursued remotely or in-person.
 It combines a rigorous and up-to-date curriculum with hands-on experience in a myriad of laboratories and research initiatives and allows students to partially create their own program by offering a diverse elective courses pool.
 The program includes students coming from many countries, and our graduates have gone on to successfully pursue many career paths.
-In addition, the Institute of Biomedical Sciences offers a Ph.D. track in Biochemistry and Molecular Genetics.

 The MS Program in Bioinformatics and Molecular Biochemistry offers an interdisciplinary, application-based curriculum in Biomedical Informatics and Biochemistry.
-Located in the heart of Washington DC, our programs are in close proximity to government labs (NIH, USDA and FDA), as well as biotechnology companies, research hospitals, law firms, non-profits and NGOs; providing students with ample, unparalleled professional development opportunities.
+Located in the heart of Washington DC, our programs are in close proximity to government labs (NIH, USDA, and FDA), as well as biotechnology companies, research hospitals, law firms, and nonprofits; providing students with ample, unparalleled professional development opportunities.

-One of the first in the US, this track is devoted exclusively to teaching important genomewide approaches to medicine and biology.
-It focuses on medical genomics, proteomics, analytical bioinformatics, Big Data statistics, system biology, pharmaceutical oncology, algorithm development, Next-Generation sequencing, data analysis and annotation.
-After graduating, students work as bioinformatitians in academia or industry, or pursue PhD programs at GW or at other leading institutions.
+One of the first in the US, the program is devoted exclusively to teaching important genome-wide approaches to medicine and biology.
+It focuses on medical genomics, proteomics, applied bioinformatics, Big Data statistics, system biology, pharmaceutical oncology, algorithm development, next-generation sequencing, data analysis, biocuration, and annotation.
+After graduating, students work as bioinformatians in academia or industry, or pursue PhD programs at GW or at other leading institutions.

-Here students will build a strong foundation in biochemistry and molecular biology, covering topics such as protein structure and function, biochemical genetics, methods in molecular biology, bioinformatics and carbohydrate, lipid and protein biotechnology.
+The program is housed in the department of Biochemistry and Molecular Medicine.
+Here students will build a strong foundation in bioinformatics that is rooted in biochemistry and molecular biology, covering topics such as protein structure and function, metabolism, biochemical genetics, cutting-edge technologies in molecular and genome biology, all of which are important to decipher the intricacies of human health and disease.
 Students will be prepared for careers in academic or industrial research; and in any field from advanced biomedical research, medicine, and public health, to law and policy.

 - Cancer Biology